-Chinese New Year celebrates the start of the season of spring and the beginning of a new year in the Chinese Lunar calendar.
-It is undoubtedly, one of the biggest and most important festivals celebrated not only in China but across the world, especially in countries with many Chinese immigrants— and the Philippines is not an exception.
+Chinese New Year Philippines is one of the most awaited holidays in the country.
+It celebrates the start of the season of spring and the beginning of a new year in the Chinese Lunar calendar.
+It is undoubtedly, one of the biggest and most important festivals celebrated not only in China but across the world, especially in countries with many Chinese immigrants—and the Philippines is not an exception.

 While the Chinese community is only about 5% of the Philippine population, Chinese New Year Philippines is one of the most awaited events in the country.

-Unlike other Philippine holidays, Chinese New Year has no fixed date as it follows the lunar calendar, based on the movement of the moon.
+Unlike other holidays, Chinese New Year Philippines has no fixed date as it follows the lunar calendar, based on the movement of the moon.

 In Binondo, a hot spot of trade in Manila, the Chinese New Year Philippines is highly celebrated since the district was influenced by the Chinese culture.

 Binondo is the oldest Chinatown in the world which was acknowledged in 1594 as permanent settlement of Chinese immigrants during the Spanish occupation.